carlos cruz-diez_grafica color adtivo rosmira_2011

-In Brazil, his work can be seen at the Museum of Modern Art and Casa Daros, in Rio de Janeiro.
-Galeria Raquel Arnaud has been representing Cruz-Diez since 1983, and organized an important solo exhibition named “Cruz-Diez – A Cor no Espaço”, showing two new series: São Paulo e Brasil.
+In Brazil, his work can be seen at the Museum of Modern Art, in Rio de Janeiro.
+Galeria Raquel Arnaud has been representing Cruz-Diez since 1983, and presented two important solo exhibitions featuring new works in the country: Cruz-Diez – A Cor no Espaço in 2007 and Cruz-Diez: Circunstance and Ambiguity of color in 2012.